 “I knew I was going to play as David Seaman was injured,” Harper says.
 “John Lukic had been brought in and when I spoke to Arsene about it he said he brought him in because of the European games to add more experience.

 “Lukic had started the week before at Everton which we won, but he injured his toe so I knew he was touch and go.
 I think I found out on the Friday that I was going to be playing which allowed me to prepare my mind for the Saturday.

 “I remember the point blank save I had to make from Matt Le Tissier from six yards, it really couldn’t have gone any better, it was a fantastic game to play.”

 Despite his clean sheet in the victory, Harper would not play again for Arsenal.
-Wenger offered him a new two-year and the promise of being No.2 ahead of Alex Manninger, but Harper decided it was time to branch out, so he joined former Gunners boss Bruce Rioch across London at QPR.
+Wenger offered him a new two-year contract and the promise of being No.2 ahead of Alex Manninger, but Harper decided it was time to branch out, so he joined former Gunners boss Bruce Rioch across London at QPR.

 “I sat down with Arsene and he gave me another two-year deal,” Harper says.
 “As much as I love the football, I am a fan of the club, I was never going to find myself playing many games due to Dave Seaman and the club had also taken on Alex Manninger.

 “Arsene said I would start ahead of him, but I didn’t believe 100 per cent that was going to happen, I felt it would be best if I moved on.

 “But what a great institution Arsenal is.
 You realise once you leave how little can compare to it.”